vtavernier/vtavernier.github.io/content/posts/arduino-internals-whats-behind-the-magic.md

 This `Arduino.h` is already hardware-specific, even if most of it is hardware-independent.
 Its definitions follow what we can see in the reference documentation, but it is definitely **not** portable.
 It is however shared for all boards using the same architecture, and maintained by the same entity.
-In this case, this is the original AVR core, and it's even available on GitHub, in a sensible location: https://github.com/arduino/ArduinoCore-avr.
+In this case, this is the original AVR core, and it is even available on GitHub, in a sensible location: https://github.com/arduino/ArduinoCore-avr.

 Let's explore it a bit more: the core also contains the actual implementations of functions from the Arduino framework,